Graduate Programs in Medical Physics

-The Medical Physics stream within the Department of Physics and Astronomy was accredited by the Commission on Accreditation of Medical Physics Education Programs Inc. (CAMPEP, www.campep.org) in December 2003.
-Students who wish to obtain a MSc in Physics (Medical Physics stream) are encouraged to register for the courses listed below.
-We caution students that some details of the following draft material may change.
+The Medical Physics program within the Department of Physics and Astronomy was accredited by the Commission on Accreditation of Medical Physics Education Programs, Inc. (CAMPEP) in December 2003.
+Students who wish to obtain an M.Sc. or Ph.D. in Medical Physics are required to register for the courses listed below.

-The goals of the medical physics stream are:
+The goals of the medical physics programs are:

 - to provide academic training for medical physicists, a profession that is expanding rapidly in Canada and internationally.